 Why Aurora HDR and not any other software?

 There are several reasons that make Aurora stand out.
 Apart from its user-friendliness, the simple interface, the integrations with PS/Luminar and others, it also won the App of the year award in 2017 and 2018.
 Do not take my word for it though, use the free trial and form your own opinion!

 Is Aurora HDR for Professionals as well as Beginners?

 Definitely both.
 Many professional HDR Photographers use Aurora – Trey Ratcliff, Serge Ramelli, myself… and beginners love it as well.
 In fact, many professional HDR photographers were involved in creating Aurora HDR, trying to make this the best HDR software for anyone.

 What are current issues and general negatives?

 Like in any software, there are some very minor hiccups.
 For instance, there is no erase tool (as far as I have found), so removing dirt spots or so is tricky.
 Also, if you use tons of layers, the software can become a little slower.
 These are the only two issues I have experienced.

 Can I try it before I buy it?

 You sure can!
 Aurora has a trial that you can use to figure out if it is the best HDR software for you.

 The definition of a perfect HDR software is something everyone has to create for him/herself.
-Having said that, for me personally it is clear which one is the best HDR software ever – Aurora HDR 2019.
-The numerous tools available, combined with layers and the fantastic merging technology simply does it for me.
+Having said that, for me personally it is clear which one is the best HDR software ever – Aurora HDR.
+The numerous tools available, combined with layers and the fantastic merging technology simply do it for me.
 If you are still searching, use the trial to check it out.
 Thanks for reading!